omar-nafea/FullStack/React_Basics/1_BeforeYouLearnReact.md

 This is the inner content that will go inside the wrapping element.
 It's what makes it possible to nest elements inside other elements, mimicking the way that HTML works.

+### Limitation of props

+- It's one way of transfer data which is from parent to child the opposite way is not allowed.
+- Another important limitation has to do pure functions. when you declare a component using props, it must never modify its own props.